travisbickle/users-bundle/README.md

 3. Users should be able to login using their email address and password.
 4. Users should be able to change their password.
 5. Users should be able to recover an account for which they lost the password.
+6. Users must be logged-in to access `/u` (the *Dashboard*)
-6. Users should be able to add several email addresses to their account, each one verified by sending a confirmation email.
+7. Users should be able to add several email addresses to their account, each one verified by sending a confirmation email.

 If you follow this README sequentially you should have no trouble implementing the above requirements.